-7.5.1.5 Zooplankton Samples
+7.5.1.5.
+Zooplankton Samples

-Zooplankton samples shall be collected at each reservoir site (CCR-1, CCR-2, and CCR-3) and composited to create one sample per sampling event.
+Zooplankton samples shall be collected at reservoir site CCR-2.
 The zooplankton sample should always be collected following the collection of water samples, so as not to compromise the integrity of the water samples.
 Collection of a vertical water column zooplankton sample is performed using an eight inch mouth, 80 μm mesh Turtox Student Net.
-The zooplankton net is rinsed with reservoir water and lowered to the 6 m depth at sites CCR-1 and CCR-2 and 4 m at Site CCR-3.
-At each site, the net is slowly retrieved and the concentrated sample is drained into the sample container with all organic matter being rinsed from the net and into the sample container.
-Each site tow is composited into the same sample container and preserved with 70% alcohol.
+The zooplankton net is rinsed with reservoir water and lowered to the 6 m depth at site CCR-2.
+The net is slowly retrieved and the concentrated sample is drained into the sample container with all organic matter being rinsed from the net and into the sample container.
+One site tow at CCR-2 is pulled per sampling event.
+The sample is preserved with 70% alcohol.
 The diameter of the tow net and combined length of each tow is recorded to provide an estimate of the water volume sampled.
-The zooplankton are identified, enumerated, and estimates of biomass are performed.
+The zooplankton species are identified, enumerated, and estimates of biomass are performed.

-7.5.2 Stream Sampling
+7.5.2.
+Stream Sampling

-7.5.2.1 Monthly Base Flow Sampling
+7.5.2.1.
+Monthly Base Flow Sampling

-One sample shall be collected from each stream site on a monthly basis, when there is sufficient flow (CT-1, CT-2, CT-P1, CT-P2, CC-10, EcoPark, Piney Creek, MCM-1, and MCM-2).
-Samples shall be collected as mid-stream mid-depth grab samples using a 5-gallon container.
+One sample shall be collected from each of the following stream sites on a monthly basis, when there is sufficient flow;CT-P1, CT-2, CC-10, and CC-7 EcoPark, , CC-O. Samples shall be collected as midstream mid-depth grab samples using a 5-gallon container.
 Two one-liter aliquots are collected from this grab sample and stored on ice, until transferred to the laboratory for chemical analyses.